trufflesuite/trufflesuite.com/public/blog/learn-ethereum-the-fun-way-with-our-pet-shop-tutorial.md

 In the future we'll be building on this tutorial with others such as deploying to live testnets and additional, more advanced functionality.
 We hope you enjoy and thank everyone for your support!

 Love it?
 Got stuck?
 We would love to hear from you.
-Don't hesitate to let us know about your experience with the Pet Shop tutorial at the [Truffle Gitter](http://gitter.im/Consensys/truffle).
+Don't hesitate to let us know about your experience with the Pet Shop tutorial on [Twitter](https://twitter.com/trufflesuite), or raise a [GitHub issue](https://github.com/trufflesuite/trufflesuite.com/issues) if there's something you think we can improve!

 Cheers!